xUhEngwAng/LogOnline/README.md

 Afterwards, the parameter files of the trained normality detection model are placed under `checkpoint/` directory, which are loaded by the anomaly detection model in the evaluation phase.
 For ease of use, we already placed the checkpoints for both HDFS and BGL dataset under the `checkpoint/` directory.

-## Running of UniLog
+## Running of LogOnline

-You can run our proposed UniLog by the following command
+You can run our proposed LogOnline by the following command

 ```
 bash scripts/run_unilog.sh